vectordotdev/vector/docs/usage/configuration/specification.md

   # * no default
   drop_invalid = true

-  # The field decode as JSON.
-Must be a `string` value.
+  # The log field to decode as JSON.
+Must be a `string` value type.
   #
   # * optional
   # * default: "message"